Leaderboard

 3 points

-13. It's not dead at all!.
+It's not dead at all!.
 Before I say this, a bit of disclosure.
 I AM NOT involved with IXEG, and I will not discuss or mention details/plans I will let official channels do so.
 I met Tom at FSExpo this past year in PVD and had a good hour long discussion with him about (mostly) the 737 we all love.
 NO IT'S NOT DEAD.
 He discussed details with me that if he wishes to share one day he can, but it's not my story to tell.
 But it's a VERY interesting story at that!.
 You folks would not believe the dark side of developing that happens.
 Like many of you, I too have been frustrated with the 737, but after talking to Tom at Expo, I can say I heard it from the horses mouth, THE 737 IS STILL BEING WORKED ON!!!
 Again I won't discuss what Tom discussed with me about what's being worked on.
-ALso @tkyler I would like to thank you again for you time at expo, was an absolute pleasure meeting and talking!
+ALso @tkyler I would like to thank you again for you time at expo, was an absolute pleasure meeting and talking!3 points

-14. First time I’ve tried it in XP12.
+First time I’ve tried it in XP12.
 Plane is ok for me in XP 12.2 beta 6.
 I have yet to do a long flight but I’ll report back, but so far sounds are great, controls are great, loading/fuel worlds, RXP 530 works.
 Lighting seems perfect so far.
 I’ll try some other loacations.
 Only things that seem amiss are to do with the aircon and possibly the de-icing but I haven’t used it in years so that might just be me.
 I must say, given that it is absolutely flyable and without literally any graphical glitches for me in 12.2, I cannot for the life of me understand why it hasn’t been updated.
 Like, how long would it reasonably take to slap a compatibility update on this thing?
 I’d pay for it.
 Others would also pay if this thread is anything to go by.
 It’s a unique plane in X-Plane both aesthetically and in terms of the airlines that still use it and it genuinely sucks that we still don’t have it ‘officially’.
-Thanks *oh I guess technically the windshield is ‘dirty’ or has permanent rain drops on it but that’s minor to the point that I don’t even know if I can be bothered fixing it.
+Thanks *oh I guess technically the windshield is ‘dirty’ or has permanent rain drops on it but that’s minor to the point that I don’t even know if I can be bothered fixing it.3 points

 2 points